dalinicus/homeassistant-acinfinity/README.md

 update the user interface controls with the correct min/max values.
 That being said, these fields should still continue to function correctly when interfacing with the UIS API, even without a reboot.
 </sub>

+### Outside Climate

+- `Outside Temperature`: Sets whether the exterior temperature is neutral to, higher, or lower than your interior space.
+- `Outside Humidity`: Sets whether the exterior humidity is neutral to, higher, or lower than your interior space.

 ## Device Settings
 These entities correspond to fields found in the `Port` tab of the device settings in the AC Infinity App.